The bread that you eat every day has a powerful influence on both your physical and mental health.

 Through our Systems Change Programme, we hope to help a wide range of communities to participate in a movement of people who believe we can make a difference through our everyday actions.
 Activism doesn’t have to be an aggressive action; it can be found in the simple, beautiful routine of making bread and sharing it with the people you love.

 Honesty and integrity

 We are open and transparent in our marketing and brand partnerships.
 It’s not just about honesty and integrity; it’s also about authenticity.
 And as part of that authenticity, there is an element of real life being shared.
 Some of the things I write about on Instagram (@vanessakimbell) involve the emotional aspects of life, which are never straightforward.
 And perhaps that’s where I dig deepest, to apply knowledge and understanding about not just the nutrition and digestibility of bread, but what it means emotionally to make bread.
 So, while we have a strong policy of using and sharing quantitative data and studies, there is nothing quite as powerful as sharing the way baking bread makes you feel.
 It’s not something that is tangible.
-It’s simply that making bread is an incredibly beautiful thing to do, and we try to make sure we don’t lose that connectedness in our approach; we don’t lose it in the science.
+It’s simply that making bread is an incredibly beautiful thing to do, and we try to make sure we don’t lose that connectedness in our approach, that we don’t lose it in science.

-I think it’s fair to say that we are leaders in sharing knowledge about the nutrition and digestibility of bread through our books, our websites and social media.
+I think it’s fair to say that we are leaders in sharing knowledge about the nutrition and digestibility of bread through our books, our websites and on social media.
 We share knowledge across the entire industry, providing authenticity and information that all bakers are able to use.